 Peer reviewing is where a research proposal or a report of research is read and commented on by people with similar interests and expertise to those who wrote the proposal or report.
 Peer reviewers might be members of the public, researchers, or other professionals.
 Peer review helps to check the quality of a report or research proposal.
 Members of the public who act as peer reviewers may choose to comment on:

 - whether the research addresses an important and relevant question

 - the quality of public involvement in the research.

 A user perspective is often what people with experience of using health or social services are asked to bring when they get involved in research.
 They are asked to provide ideas, comments and suggestions based on the unique insight they have from their knowledge and experience of life with a health condition.
 They cannot be representative of everyone who uses a particular service, but they can offer their own perspective, and often that of other people.

 Research Ethics Committee

 NHS Research Ethics Committees (RECs) have been established throughout the UK for many years with the purpose of safeguarding the rights, dignity and welfare of people participating in research in the NHS.
-There are currently around 185 NHS RECs in the UK, and they are overseen by The Central Office for Research Ethics Committees (COREC).
+There are currently around 185 NHS RECs in the UK.
+For more info go to the Health Research Authority website.